Grand admiral

-Grand admiral is a historic naval rank, the highest rank in the several European navies that used it.
-It is best known for its use in Germany as Großadmiral.
+Grand admiral is a historic naval rank.
+It is the highest rank in the several European navies that used it, and is best known for its use in Germany as Großadmiral.
 A comparable rank in modern navies is that of admiral of the fleet.

 Grand admirals in individual navies

 Austria-Hungary

 The Austrian grand admirals were all members of the Imperial family, except for Anton Haus, the commander of the Austro-Hungarian Navy for part of World War I: